-The iccMAX specification was first approved by ICC on 29 July 2016, and subesequently versions were approved in 2017 and 2018.
+The iccMAX specification was first approved by ICC on 29 July 2016, and subsequently versions were approved in 2017, 2018 and 2019.
 Prior to this a preliminary version was made available for comment by individuals and organisations.

 A reference implementation has also been developed to provide a means of creating and applying profiles that conform to the iccMAX preliminary specification.
 Example Interoperability Conformance Specifications have been published and others are currently in preparation.

 Please contact the ICC Technical Secretary if you are interested in participating in developing, implementing or testing iccMAX.

 Potential testers should note that a reference implementation, the RefIccMAX project, first released in January 2016 and regularly updated since, provides an open source set of libraries and tools that allow for the interaction, manipulation, and application of iccMAX based colour management profiles based on the iccMAX profile specification.

 ICC will also continue work on Interoperability Conformance Specifications, which will define sub-sets of iccMAX for particular implementation domains.
 Where appropriate hese will become part of published specifications.